 - Scouts are welcome to present their own ideas for a project or inquire if the staff has any potential projects that can be adopted if they don’t have an idea of their own.

 - Scout will contact the Environmental Education Director to present his/her project idea for acceptance, feasibility and feedback.
 The Nature Center expects all projects to improve the grounds or programs at the Center to further our mission of inspiring a love of nature and cultivating greater environmental understanding and stewardship.

 - Scout will present a draft proposal to the Environmental Education Director for approval, before taking it through the Scout approval process.
 Please note, the more thorough and professional the proposal, the better chance of acceptance.

 - The Environmental Education Director must approve all project plans and subsequent changes to the plan during the project—including all materials to be used during the project.

 - Once projects are approved by the Environmental Education Director, the Scout will commit to a start and end date for the project.
 If these dates are not honored, the project will be available for another scout to pursue.

-- Scout will coordinate all appointments and work days with the Marketing, Operations, and Volunteers Manager to make sure there are no conflicts with other activities happening at the center.
+- Scout will coordinate all appointments and work days with the Environmental Education Director to make sure there are no conflicts with other activities happening at the center.

 - Scout will provide “before & after” photos to the Nature Center.